markeyser/Deployment-of-ML-Models/notes-test.md

 ## Machine Learning Model Deployment

 What is more the deployment model deployment?
 It is the process of integrating a machine learning model into an existing **production environment ** so that we can use it to make business decisions based live or future data.
+It is one of the latest stages in the machine learning pipeline and potentially the most challenging.

+Why is more than deployment so important.?

+For a business to be able to leverage the power of a machine learning model the model needs to be fully deployed into production.
+If we cannot get practical insight from the model that is if we cannot score like data or real data with it then the impact of the model is severely limited.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzMzkzNjY0NCwxOTQ1MDg2NzMxXX0=
+eyJoaXN0b3J5IjpbMTk0NDg5NDY3MywtODMzOTM2NjQ0LDE5ND
+UwODY3MzFdfQ==
 -->